534ttl3/.scraps/scrap_notes.md

 - In Rischke I (Klassische Mechanik), there are a lot of good explicit calculations, especially regarding the equivalence of the 3 approaches to defining a conservative force field.

 - In Freudenthal's *Mathematics as an Educational Task*, p.
 555-556, the confusion with the sometimes left-out explicit dependencies by physicists is explained.

 Mon Aug 20 13:19:40 CEST 2018

 - python: using a star import is considered a bad design.
 Only use things that are really needed, if you find yourself doing a lot of repetitive importing work, then consider restructuring your program

 Do 13.
 Sep 13:07:56 CEST 2018

-- show/copy/edit the current path in nautilus: [Ctrl]+[l]
+- show/copy/edit the current path in nautilus: C-l

 - tip: inkscape can do basic image annotating/highlighting/cropping very well